eytorinn/Git/Git.md

 [Sjá yfirlit yfir helstu Git skipanir hér](https://github.com/vefhonnun/Git-aefingaverkefni/blob/master/Lesefni/github-git-cheat-sheet.pdf)

-git status
-On branch master
-Your branch is up to date with 'origin/master'.

-nothing to commit, working tree clean

 > Do not forget to add a comment when you commit your files.
 Strategic commenting in Git is as important as commenting code.
 If you accidentally forget to add a comment and end up in a strange screen where you can no longer enter any commands, press ESC and type :q! followed by ENTER.

 #### Yfirlit